MRYingLEE/XMPP-Click2Chat/Design-Document/Concept.md

 I need to check the logic of Support Chat.

-#Step 2 (In future, long time later) : User Role based XMPP.
+# User Role based XMPP  (In future, long time later).
 To build User Role as a cornerstone concept in XMPP.
 This is beyond our requirement.
 So in foreseen future, we won’t do this.